 “The responsibility of keeping businesses open by implementing sustainable work-from-home strategies fell squarely upon HR’s shoulders.
 They had to create safe working practices for everyone across the organizational spectrum – from the most senior to frontline workers who weren’t in a position to work from home.
 The playing field had suddenly been levelled,” says Mark Edgar, SCNetwork’s programming chair, in his recent blog “COVID-19 presents HR with real-life business continuity exercise like no other.”
 CHROs “had to get creative in assigning and redeploying talent to the most important teams.
 Inevitably, many HR leaders had to navigate significant employee layoffs.”

-In part two of a two-part series — check out the first one here — five HR leaders – Karin Adams, Cindy Bush, Kelly Davis, Mark Edgar and Lara Root – talk about what they’re doing in the way of self-care during this period.
+In part two of a three-part series — check out the first one here — five HR leaders – Karin Adams, Cindy Bush, Kelly Davis, Mark Edgar and Lara Root – talk about what they’re doing in the way of self-care during this period.

 (And be sure to check back for part three of this series, where we ask our five HR leaders to share their calls to action for their peers and to provide us with insights into their people strategies for reintegration into the “new normal.”)